9 Local SEO Tips for Construction & Remodeling Businesses

 - Promote Your Website Wherever Your Audience Hangs Out

 Google has a great ‘How Search Works’ if you need a primer on Google search optimization.
-They have 4 key factors when it comes to search results and your query.
+They have 4 key factors regarding search results and your query.

 - Meaning of your query